Awards

 OUTSTANDING HEAD DELEGATE AWARD

-The Most Dedicated Delegate Award is given to the NDSA Delegate that the General Assembly believes has been the most committed to the organization throughout the academic year.
+The Most Dedicated Delegate Award is given to two NDSA delegates that the General Assembly believes have been the most committed to the organization throughout the academic year.

 STUDENT ADVOCATE AWARD